Good Gardeners Sustainable Sanitation and Food Growing appeal in Jinja, Uganda

 We surveyed the school in order to assess what would help them most.
 GGI observed that many schools in Uganda have a problem with not being able to supply a fully balanced, nutritional diet because they cannot afford the chemicals with which to defeat the on going pests that attack the leafy green vegetables.
 As a result this component is often lacking from their diet.
 This problem needs to be addressed so that the children from a young age can grow up with full cognitive development.
 The Good Gardeners initiative to carry out this work across Uganda is fully supported by The Institute of Brain Chemistry (London)

 The GGI surveys so far have concluded that the dumping of human effluent into the ground (pit latrines) is a major cause of ground water pollution and can cause contamination of drinking water.
-Therefore in the first instance they wish to install their HH-3 DRY toilet system at Peters School which prevents this.
+Therefore in the first instance they wish to install their HH-3 DRY toilet system at Peters School which prevents drinking water from getting polluted..
 Also their HH-2 waste disposal units are rat proof and fly proof and digest all the waste collected and turn it into valuable pathogen free fertiliser in a 90 day period.
-Besides pit latrines causing pollution of ground water rats and flies are the greatest spreaders of disease.
+Besides pit latrines causing pollution to ground water – rats and flies are the greatest spreaders of disease.
 (World Health Organisation)